 Examples: Chroococcus sp.

 - Colonial: These are multicellular.
-It forms when single cells colonise themselves.
+It forms when the individual cells colonise themselves.

 Examples: Gleocapsa sp.

-- Filamentous: These founds in the form of a chain, covered by a sheath.
+- Filamentous: These exist in the form of a chain with a mucilage sheath outside.
 It consists of:

 Hetero-cysts: Helps in N2 fixation